leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

 ansible-inventory -i netbox_inv.yml --list
 ```

-The output below shows the inventory data returned for a single device, ans all of this can be used in further playbooks to automate operations against the target device:
+The output below has been shortened to show the inventory data returned for a single device, and all of this can be used in further playbooks to automate operations against the target device:

 ```
 "sw1": {